-E. The Board shall hold not fewer than ten (10) monthly meetings each year at a time and place to be agreed upon.
+E. The Board shall not hold fewer than ten (10) meetings each year at a time and place to be agreed upon.
 Special meetings may be called by the President, or at the written request of any three (3) members of the Board.
-Three (3) days notice of each meeting shall be mailed by the Secretary, or notice of meeting may be waived by the Directors present.
+Three (3) days notice of each meeting shall be mailed and/or emailed by the Secretary, or notice of meeting may be waived by the Directors present.

 F. A majority of the Board members shall constitute a quorum for the transaction of business.